andyt530/MCW-Intelligent-vending-machines/README.md

 In this hands-on lab, you will implement an IoT solution for intelligent vending machines, leveraging facial feature recognition and Azure Machine Learning, to gain a better understanding of building cloud-based machine learning apps and real-time analytics with SQL Database in-memory and columnar indexing.

-## Azure Services and Related Products
+## Azure services and related products

 * Azure App Services
 * Azure Blob Storage